aperez9423/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a JavaScript library that makes interacting with the DOM easier for the developer.
+Developers interact with the virtual DOM while React JS interacts with the actual DOM.
+This makes creating user interfaces much easier for the developer.

-1. Describe component state.
+2. Describe component state.

+State holds information about a component.
+A component has no state by default.
+States are used when a component needs to keep track of and update information between renderings.
+States are changeable while props are not.

-1. Describe props.
+3. Describe props.

+Props hold information about a component.
+A default set of information can be created for props but cannot be changed.
+Props are passed into a component similar to how an argument is passed to a function.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed.
+Examples of side effects include retrieving information from an API, timers, and manually manipulating the DOM.
+There are two types of side effects those that require clean up and those that do not.
+The effect hook tells the components that it will need to run a side effect.
+In order to use the effect hook we will need to import useEffect from react to our component.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.